The best wireless headsets for Xbox Series X you can get today.

 See what are the most comfortable in-ear headphones?

-Virtual surround sound or 3D sound might be important too.
-If you want to immerse yourself or hear the steps of your enemies, surround sound can help you.
+Virtual surround or 3D sound might be important too.
+If you want to immerse yourself or hear the steps of your enemies, surround audio can help you.
 Often, it requires special software to work properly.

 Durability is the last but not the least important feature.
 How long a headset lasts is always an important factor.
 Especially since a lot of them cost quite a bit of money.
 You want your investment to last.